mattbierner/blog.mattbierner.com/_posts/2015-07-23-of-interneting-trees-with-python-and-pi.md

 This post is more focused on the software side of things, but let me quickly overview the hardware I used for a simple soil moisture sensor.
 I'm not a hardware expert by any means, but even I was able to cobble together a working sensor just fine using a few tutorials.

 ## Components
-The basic component list comes [from this tutorial][hardware-tut], with a few substations and subtractions.
+The basic component list comes [from this tutorial][hardware-tut], with a few substitutions and subtractions.

 * Raspberry Pi 2.
 * Pi Cobbler+.